-For FY 2017, no companies took the Incentives for Innovation and Growth tax credit against the business corporation tax and/or the personal income tax.
-According to the FY 2017 Tax Credit and Incentive Report published by the Division of Taxation, the Incentives for Innovation and Growth (Rhode Island General Law § 44-63) was repealed on December 31, 2016..
+For FY 2019, no companies took the Incentives for Innovation and Growth tax credit against the business corporation tax and/or the personal income tax.
+According to the FY 2019 Tax Credit and Incentive Report published by the Division of Taxation, the Incentives for Innovation and Growth tax benefit (Rhode Island General Law § 44-63) sunset on December 31, 2016.